Other scholarship opportunities:

 Applications are evaluated and winners chosen by the NGC Scholarship Committee, which consists of the NGS Scholarship Chairman and the eight regional directors of NGC.
 Final judging takes place just prior to the annual NGC Convention.
 Winners are announced during the NGC Convention.
 The NGC Scholarship Chairman will notify all applicants in writing of the committee's decisions immediately following the judging.

 For more information, and to download the application guidelines, instructions, and forms, click here.
-March 1 is the deadline to apply.

 CT ASLA Chapter Karen Ann Shopis-Fox Memorial Scholarship